Milan Bandić: City finances

-Magnolia trees in front of Meštrović Pavilion, 2005.
+Magnolia trees in front of the Meštrović Pavilion, 2005.

 Bandić's mayoralty saw Zagreb's city budget increase from 3.8 billion Croatian kuna in 1998 to 13.7 billion kuna in 2021.
 During his mayoralty, Bandić controlled the allocation of around 177 billion kuna (€24 billion) in budgets.

 On 1 January 2007, Bandić founded the Zagreb Holding, placing city companies under a single corporate umbrella, of which he maintained full control as the sole board member until a 2009 intervention by the Ministry of Public Administration.
 The holding took up some of the city's responsibilities, such as building schools and kindergartens, and sold and leased back city's property, such as trams, to finance projects.
 In 2007, the company issued €300 million in bonds on the London Stock Exchange, purportedly to finance improvements to water, sewerage and gas network.
 The sewerage network in particular was severely outdated.
 Central Zagreb depends on an 1892 combined sewer system which would later disastrously fail in the 2020 flash flood.
 Little of the money was spent on the intended purpose, being re-routed into patching up the city budget, real estate acquisition, and Sopnica–Jelkovec construction, although Bandić had vouched this would not happen when the bonds were issued.
 A 2013 paper called for restructuring Zagreb Holding, finding that the company was exposed to high foreign exchange risk and relied on new loans to pay off existing debts.
 In 2011, Zagreb Holding raised 1 billion kuna in short-term loans and used it to pay off debts.
 When the London bonds matured in 2016, Zagreb Holding was unable to make the payments and raised the funds by issuing a new series of bonds in the Croatian bond market.
 Reportedly, Holding leaders already planned to refinance in 2007.
 In 2017, Zagreb Fair and long-time loss-leader Zagrebački električni tramvaj (ZET) were separated from Zagreb Holding.
 ZET, the public transport company, operated at a loss for a long time due to Bandić's decision to allow free travel for most Zagreb citizens, and was criticised for practices such as giving a commission to drivers selling tickets.
 In the course of the separation, Zagreb Holding controversially retained part of ZET's assets, including a workers' holiday resort, which it sold in 2020, prompting a protest by the workers.